rust-lang/rfcs/text/3383-recommended-bin-crates.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The `cargo-install` command has already parsed the `Cargo.toml` manifest file when it prints this error message, so it would simply have to additionally check for this new field when printing the error message.
+The `cargo install` command has already parsed the `Cargo.toml` manifest file when it prints this error message, so it would simply have to additionally check for this new field when printing the error message.

-`cargo-publish` should assert that the referenced crates already exist and have not been yanked.
+`cargo publish` should assert that the referenced crates already exist and have not been yanked.

 # Drawbacks